bmcdonnell629/CS-3308-Team5-Project/Milestone 5 SQL Design/SQL_TESTING.md

 Expected result:
     User sign up is successful and new record is created in table.
 Once the sign up is complete, the user will be taken to the login page where they can then use their new creditials to login.
 When the user successfully signs up, it will then create a new record in the table, it will make sure that the username does not exist already and it will create a new unique UserID.
 If the username already exists, then it will return an error stating "username exists please choose another username".
 You would then be able to query the table looking for that new username and you could see the new UserID, Password, and Name associated with that user.
+    Then a query will be run to make sure that the user is created in the table.
+    SELECT * FROM Users WHERE Username = NewUser(Username)

 Status (Pass/Fail):